nickrusso42518/ans-netbox/README.md

 file-level encryption with static file.
 Config mgmt too?

 # Module 4 - Referencing a Single source of truth with NetBox (30m)
 Create NetBox representation of network (subset).
-Use NetBox as SoT for some other tasks (info collection, etc) ... files in `netbox`.
+Use NetBox as SoT for NAPALM get VLANs (refactored). files contained in `netbox`.
 Use string-level encryption for secrets.
 Mention postman collection.
+Show

 # Module 5 - Creating a Hybrid Cloud via IPsec VPN to Palo Alto Firewall in AWS (40m)
 Explain initial setup with keypair and IAM user premade.
 Discuss `cloud` files.